-A final report on the official outcomes of the ISCHEMIA Studies was recently published online (New Engl J of Med, Mar 30, 2020).
+A final report on the official outcomes of the ISCHEMIA Studies has been published (New Engl J of Med, Mar 30, 2020).
 In these studies, 5179 patients with moderate to severely blocked arteries were randomly assigned to receive:

 • medical therapy alone, or

 In four years of follow-up, the death rates of the two groups were essentially the same.
 This suggests that most people with clogged arteries do as well with medication and lifestyle changes as they do after undergoing invasive procedures to reopen their blood vessels such as stents, balloon angioplasty or bypass surgery.